catsmoker/com.catsmoker.app/README.md

 **Warning**: Device spoofing and file manipulation may violate some games' Terms of Service.
 Use at your own risk.

 ---
+This app works on Android: v8.1 to v14
+---

 Tested on: Lenovo TB-8505X, Nothing A142, Xiaomi 24117RN76G